jakemorgangit/SQLRestoreFromBlob/README.md

 - **List (l)** - To enumerate blobs in the container
 - **Read (r)** - To read backup files

-For the application to create the SQL Server credential and execute restores:
-- The SAS token is passed to SQL Server via `CREATE CREDENTIAL`
-- SQL Server connects directly to Azure Blob Storage
+For restore execution, the SQL Server instance must have a credential for the blob container URL (identity `SHARED ACCESS SIGNATURE`).
+You can create or update this credential from the app using "Create credential on server" in the Restore options; the SAS token is never included in generated scripts.

 Example SAS token permissions: `sp=rl` (read + list)